UniMath/agda-unimath/src/orthogonal-factorization-systems/factorization-operations-function-classes.lagda.md

 ## Idea

-Given two function classes `L` and `R`, a **function class factorization operation** is a factorization operation such that the left map of every factorization is in `L`, and the right map is in `R`.
+A **factorization operation into function classes** is a factorization operation equipped with two function classes `L` and `R` such that the left map of every factorization is in `L`, and the right map is in `R`.

 ```md